NVIDIA/modulus/docs/api/modulus.models.rst

         amp_cpu: bool = True
         amp_gpu: bool = True

-    ModulusModel = modulus.Module.from_torch(TorchModel, meta=ConvMetaData())
+    PhysicsNeMoModel = physicsnemo.Module.from_torch(TorchModel, meta=ConvMetaData())

-.. _saving-and-loading-modulus-models:
+.. _saving-and-loading-physicsnemo-models:

-Saving and Loading Modulus Models
+Saving and Loading PhysicsNeMo Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned above, Modulus models are interoperable with PyTorch models.
-This means that you can save and load Modulus models using the standard PyTorch APIs however, we provide a few additional utilities to make this process easier.
-A key challenge in saving and loading models is keeping track of the model metadata such as layer sizes, etc. Modulus models can be saved with this metadata to a custom ``.mdlus`` file.
+As mentioned above, PhysicsNeMo models are interoperable with PyTorch models.
+This means that you can save and load PhysicsNeMo models using the standard PyTorch APIs however, we provide a few additional utilities to make this process easier.
+A key challenge in saving and loading models is keeping track of the model metadata such as layer sizes, etc. PhysicsNeMo models can be saved with this metadata to a custom ``.mdlus`` file.
 These files allow for easy loading and instantiation of the model.
 We show two examples of this below.
 The first example shows saving and loading a model from an already instantiated model.

 .. code:: python

-    >>> from modulus.models.mlp.fully_connected import FullyConnected
+    >>> from physicsnemo.models.mlp.fully_connected import FullyConnected
     >>> model = FullyConnected(in_features=32, out_features=64)
     >>> model.save("model.mdlus") # Save model to .mdlus file
     >>> model.load("model.mdlus") # Load model weights from .mdlus file from already instantiated model